agui888/shim-doc/docs/util.md

 _.isEqual(a, b)

-compare a and b is
+compare a and b if they are

 - same table
 - value equal
-- deep equal
+- table and deep equal

-it won't compare metatable

 ```lua
 _.isEqual(1, 1)